Bohdan-Zavhorodskyi/react_graphql/README.md

-This project it`s a test task with using React + GraphQL.
+This project`s a test task using React + GraphQL.

 ## Description